surfer190/fixes/python/all-about-mod-wsgi.md

 Now enable the site `sudo a2ensite app.conf` and reload apache `service apache reload`

-Visit the website at `app.synergysystems.co.za` or whereever you pointed it and see `Hello World!`
+Visit the website at `app.example_site.co.za` or whereever you pointed it and see `Hello World!`

 > Loading it to the root above would mean that requests to static files for example: `favicon.ico` would be processed by the wsgi application.